moonshine-software/doc/en/fields/belongs-to-many.md

 - `separator` - separator between items,
 - `badge` - closure or boolean value responsible for displaying items as badges,
-- `$link` - closure that should return url links or components.
+- `$link` - closure that should return url links or Link component.

 When passing a boolean value true to the `badge` parameter, the Primary color will be used.
 To change the color of the displayed `badge`, use a closure and return the `Badge::make()` component.